Btwo2/DesafioEverymind/README.md

 ## Getting Started

- 1 - Unzip the node_modules folder
+ 1 - Unzip the node_modules folder;

- 2 - Make sure all files are in the same folder
+ 2 - Make sure all files are in the same folder;

  3 - Now, run the development server:

   ```cmd